 You might next pause to consider when – in a typical day – you forget to eat until it’s too late (and then you’re famished and in the “danger zone” for bad snacking).

 So, again, you do a bit of math and decide that at such-and-such a time, you need to have approximately such-and-such calories to tide you over until proper meal time.

 But logistically you realize that you’ll be too busy to make something healthful to eat then, so you’ll need to bring something with you each day – but then you realize that your weekday mornings are overextended as it is, so when will you make the healthy snack?

-These preparation strategies might be all that are required to move briskly toward success and achieve your new health goal of improved metabolism.
+These preparation strategies might be all that is required to move briskly toward success and achieve your new health goal of improved metabolism.

 It doesn’t matter what the goal is or what the strategy for avoiding self-sabotage is – the larger point here is: no matter what the goal, good preparation will help you to better achieve it.

 In my decades as a fitness trainer and wellness coach, I believe that I’ve been able to recognize patterns of behavior that benefit metabolism.
 But these are my opinions.
 Everybody is different, and I encourage you to consult with your medical doctor, nutritionist or naturopath to discover what lifestyle improvements might make the most difference in improving your own metabolism.

 “research determines higher-fat/lower-carb intake impacts post-exercise energy metabolism – is associated with greater post-exercise resting energy-expidenture, indicating greater fat utilization” http://bayesianbodybuilding.com/carbs-vs-fat-research-update/

 “potential for high-intensity interval training to reduce cardiometabolic disease risk” http://www.ncbi.nlm.nih.gov/pubmed/22587821